Water Talkies

 A Water Talkie is a colorful, cone-shaped device that amplifies voices underwater over a range of up to 15 ft.
 Water Talkies make talking underwater possible.
 They were invented by Richie Stachowski, Jr. in 1995 at age 11.

 Over time a single product turned into a company producing water toys "made by a kid for kids": a line of eight pool toys.

 In 1999 Stachowski was the youngest individual to win the Entrepreneur of the Year Award for this invention.

+Richie Stachowski made those just for swimming 15 ft.